deepraj1729/ci-cd-scripts/README.md

 # ci-cd-scripts
-CI/CD scripts to be used for build, test, deploy
+CI/CD scripts to be used for build, test, deploy using `github actions`